 The final solution may rest with your garage spring.
 If you notice any warping or damage to your garage spring, stop using your garage door immediately!
 These springs are what lift your garage door and carry a dangerous amount of force.
 Attempting to replace a garage door spring without proper training can often result in serious injury.
 Do not risk it – call the experts with the proper tools and training!

-Some of these solutions are easy for any homeowner to take on, while other fixes are a bit more advanced even for the savvy DIYer.
-When your garage door breaks, save yourself time and call in the experts at Precision Door.
+Some of these solutions are easy for any homeowner to take on, while other fixes, such as broken garage door spring or garage door opener repair, are a bit more advanced even for the savvy DIYer.
+When your garage door breaks, save yourself time and call in the experts at Precision Garage Door Service of Toledo for professional garage door repair.